wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 -
 - ---
 - #### Flashcards
-	- How do you do to search about special meanings of every test character in Bash? #flashcard #dev-notes collapsed:: true
-		- With **$ help test**
 	- How could you do to search about special meanings of every test character in Bash? #flaschard #dev-notes
 		- With $ help test
 	-